 Atlas Charles (they/them) is a Partner at Rural Support Partners and Director of the New School of Participatory Change.

-Atlas provides one-of-a-kind coaching, partnership, and consulting to clients as they dream, plan, and co-create regenerative communities and equitable economies.
+Atlas provides one-of-a-kind coaching, partnership, and consulting to a diverse portfolio of clients in the social innovation sector as they dream, plan, and co-create regenerative communities and equitable economies.

 With over 10 years of experience as a participatory changemaker, Atlas supports other changemakers and organizations to build more just, regenerative, and democratic places.
 Extensive professional and educational experiences, spanning global rural regions and sectors, inform Atlas’ work.
-But it’s their life experiences and the wisdom they learned in community that construct the foundation for Atlas’ practice.
+But it’s their life experiences and the wisdom, learned in community, that construct the foundation for Atlas’ praxis.

 Atlas grew up as a part of a holler community tucked into the Cumberland Mountains of Southwest Virginia and Southwestern West Virginia: a place full of natural wonder and full, too, of down-to-earth folks.
 Their family, like most locals, are farmer and miner folk who taught Atlas to care for gardens and animals; cook good mountain food; do hard things well; and most of all be with and in the holler, in community.